 About my recipe

 This recipe, though I've tried to keep it as close to the authentic Jamaican jerk, is not necessarily the traditional one, bearing in mind that in Jamaica --like everywhere-- there are countless ways home cooks make the same dish.
-I was aiming for a quick, simple jerk chicken recipe.
+I was aiming for an easy, quick, simple recipe for the home cook.
 I think I got it.

 If you are wondering what side dish to serve with Jerk Chicken, I suggest that you serve it with Dominican Moro (which, not surprisingly, has its own equivalent in Jamaican cuisine called "rice and peas").